 DTH/KENDALL BAGLEY Mitch Trubisky (10) throws a pass during game a against Delaware.
 He broke four personal records.
-EDUCATION JOB FAIR WEDNESDAY, MARCH 9, 2016 9AM-12PM GREAT HALL, FPG STUDENT UNION
+EDUCATION JOB FAIR

-The Daily Tar Heel www.dailytarheel.com Established 1893 $122\ years\ of\ editorial\ freedom$ PAIGE LADISIC EDITOR-IN-CHIEF EDITOR@DAILYTARHEEL.COM MARY TYLER MARCH MANAGING EDITOR MANAGING.EDITOR@DAILYTARHEEL.COM KELSEY WEEKMAN ONLINE MANAGING EDITOR ONLINE@DAILYTARHEEL.COM BRADLEY SAACKS ENTERPRISE DIRECTOR ENTERPRISE@DAILYTARHEEL.COM SAMANTHA SABIN DIRECTOR OF INVESTIGATIONS SPECIAL.PROJECTS@DAILYTARHEEL.COM DANNY NETT COMMUNITY MANAGER COMMUNITY.MANAGER@DAILYTARHEEL.COM JANE WESTER UNIVERSITY EDITOR UNIVERSITY@DAILYTARHEEL.COM KERRY LENGYEL CITY EDITOR CITY@DAILYTARHEEL.COM HAYLEY FOWLER STATE & NATIONAL EDITOR STATE@DAILYTARHEEL.COM SARAH VASSELLO ARTS & ENTERTAINMENT EDITOR ARTS@DAILYTARHEEL.COM PAT JAMES SPORTS EDITOR SPORTS@DAILYTARHEEL.COM JOSÉ VALLE DESIGN & GRAPHICS EDITOR DESIGN@DAILYTARHEEL.COM KATIE WILLIAMS PHOTO EDITOR PHOTO@DAILYTARHEEL.COM ALISON KRUG COPY CHIEF COPY@DAILYTARHEEL.COM GABRIELLA CIRELLI VIDEO EDITOR MULTIMEDIA@DAILYTARHEEL.COM TIPS Contact Managing Editor Mary Tyler March at managing.editor@dailytarheel.com with tips, suggestions or corrections.
+WEDNESDAY, MARCH 9, 2016 9AM-12PM GREAT HALL, FPG STUDENT UNION G C The only truth is music.
+Wednesday, March 9, 2016 www.dailytarheel.com Established 1893 122 years of editorial freedom PAIGE LADISIC EDITOR-IN-CHIEF EDITOR@DAILYTARHEEL.COM MARY TYLER MARCH MANAGING EDITOR MANAGING.EDITOR@DAILYTARHEEL.COM KELSEY WEEKMAN ONLINE MANAGING EDITOR ONLINE@DAILYTARHEEL.COM BRADLEY SAACKS ENTERPRISE DIRECTOR ENTERPRISE@DAILYTARHEEL.COM SAMANTHA SABIN DIRECTOR OF INVESTIGATIONS SPECIAL.PROJECTS@DAILYTARHEEL.COM DANNY NETT COMMUNITY MANAGER COMMUNITY.MANAGER@DAILYTARHEEL.COM JANE WESTER UNIVERSITY EDITOR UNIVERSITY@DAILYTARHEEL.COM > KERRY LENGYEL CITY EDITOR CITY@DAILYTARHEEL.COM HAYLEY FOWLER STATE & NATIONAL EDITOR STATE@DAILYTARHEEL.COM SARAH VASSELLO ARTS & ENTERTAINMENT EDITOR ARTS@DAILYTARHEEL.COM PAT JAMES SPORTS EDITOR SPORTS@DAILYTARHEEL.COM JOSÉ VALLE DESIGN & GRAPHICS EDITOR DESIGN@DAILYTARHEEL.COM KATIE WILLIAMS PHOTO EDITOR PHOTO@DAILYTARHEEL.COM ALISON KRUG COPY CHIEF COPY@DAILYTARHEEL.COM GABRIELLA CIRELLI VIDEO EDITOR MULTIMEDIA@DAILYTARHEEL.COM TIPS Contact Managing Editor Mary Tyler March at managing.editor@dailytarheel.com with tips, suggestions or corrections.
 Mail and Office: 151 E. Rosemary St. Chapel Hill, NC 27514 Paige Ladisic, Editor-in-Chief, 962-4086 Advertising & Business, 962-1163 News, Features, Sports, 962-0245 Distribution, 962-4115 One copy per person; additional copies may be purchased at The Daily Tar Heel for \$0.25 each.
 Please report suspicious activity at our distribution racks by emailing dth@dailytarheel.com © 2015 DTH Media Corp.
-All rights reserved CORRECTIONS - The Daily Tar Heel reports any inaccurate information published as soon as the error is discovered. - Editorial corrections will be printed on this page.
-Errors committed on the Opinion Page have corrections - printed on that page.
-Corrections also are noted in the online versions of our stories. - Contact Managing Editor Mary Tyler March at managing.editor@dailytarheel.com with issues about this policy.
-From the blogs
+All rights reserved CORRECTIONS • The Daily Tar Heel reports any inaccurate information published as soon as the error is discovered. · Editorial corrections will be From the blogs

 Things to do instead of your math homework

-By Bronwyn Bishop Staff Writer
+Staff Writer

-Even if you start your math homework at 3 p.m., it is not going to get finished until after midnight.
-For the sake of your well-being and the well-being of those around you, there is always something better to do than your math homework.

-These are 10 things that the universe wants you to do instead of your math homework:

 1. Face-in-hole.
+Seriously,

-Seriously, just browse through these; it's an important part of being a mediocre internet user.
+just browse through these; it's

 are helping Trubisky take that

 "I've been talking to them

 and they're always giving me advice ..."
 Trubisky said.

 "They say, 'We know you can

 do it.'
 And just them having

 faith in me just gives me that

 much more confidence to go

 out there and play the game."

 yourself.
 The redshirt junior

 Mack Hollins knows the importance of proving

 receiver went from being

 a walk-on to special teams

 standout to the Tar Heels

 guy" is acting like you are

 "You can't say like, 'Oh

 well.
 He might be a starter,

 want to be the starter, you

 yourself like the starter."

 act like the starter, you play

 like the starter and you carry

 Trubisky feels like he is

 "the guy," and throughout

 the first two days of spring

 himself as such.

 practice he has tried to carry

 He has been at the center

 of a quarterback controversy

 on two occasions.
 But now the

 stage looks like it could be his

 alone.
 And he's ready to prove

-that he belongs in the position.
+and I'm just good with being a two," Hollins said.
+"If you

+from the beginning.